Tampu/COVID19-Cloud-Computing-Mini-Project/README.md

 Please use the requirements.txt file for all the packages and specific versions used to build this application.

+#### Referred to this blog : https://blog.ruanbekker.com/blog/2018/05/27/web-forms-with-python-flask-and-the-wtforms-module-with-bootstrap/ for webpage and HTML template code

 # About COVID-19 Tracker Application

 Index.html is created inside a templates folder.